(Last updated January 10th, 2021; this page will be updated with more current information as it becomes available)

-- We are having one service each Sunday, at 10:30am.
-We are currently not having any other Sunday activities.
+- We will resume one service each Sunday, at 10:30am, effective 17 January 2021.
+At at this time, we will not be having any other Sunday activities.
 Please see Bro.
 Danny’s reopening update for information on the changes we have implemented for these in-person services.

-- Beginning Sunday, 19 July, masks will be required in the sanctuary during the worship service.
+- Masks will be required in the sanctuary during the worship service.
 If you do not have a mask, there will be fabric masks available for use on Sunday, and a collection basket will be placed for them to be collected and sanitized before the next meeting.
 Masks are not required for those who are under the age of 4 years, those with respiratory issues that make breathing with a mask difficult, or while attendees are singing or speaking from the platform.

-- Choir rehersal has resumed; it is held on Wednesdays at 6:30pm, in the worship center rather than the choir room.
+- Choir rehersal has resumed; it is held on Wednesdays at 6:30pm.

-- Sunday School will tentatively resume August 2th.
+- Sunday School will resume at a time TBD.

 - The church office will be open normal hours (Monday-Thursday, 8:30am to 1pm).